kyma-incubator/compass/docs/compass/03-01-security.md

 **Compass Director Flow:**

 1. Runtime/Application makes a call to the Director via an externally-issued client certificate on a certificate-secured endpoint of Compass.
 Compass is configured to trust externally-issued client certificates on that endpoint.
-2. Istio verifies the client certificate.
+1. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
-3. The certificate info (subject and certificate hash) is added to the `Certificate-Data` header.
+1. The certificate info (subject and certificate hash) is added to the `Certificate-Data` header.
-4. The OathKeeper uses the Certificate Resolver as a mutator, which turns the `Certificate-Data` header into the `Client-Certificate-Hash` header and the `Client-Id-From-Certificate` header.
+1. The Oathkeeper uses the Certificate Resolver as a mutator, which turns the `Certificate-Data` header into the `Client-Certificate-Hash` header and the `Client-Id-From-Certificate` header.
 If the certificate has expired, the two headers are set empty.
 Additionally, if the subject matches one of the subjects in a predefined configuration, then, an `extra` field is added to the *Auth Session*.
 The `extra` field contains a consumer type (integration system), access levels (contains a set of tenant types, which the provider tenant can access, for example, `account` only), and an optional internal consumer ID, which can be the GUID of an existing integration system.
-5. The Certificate Resolver also sets the Authentication ID (`auth_id`) to one of the OUs in the subject.
+1. The Certificate Resolver also sets the Authentication ID (`auth_id`) to one of the OUs in the subject.
 If there are many OUs, Connector can be configured to skip some of them.
 The auth ID represents the external ID of a tenant of type `subaccount`.
-6. Then, the call is proxied to the Tenant Mapping Handler, where:
+1. Then, the call is proxied to the Tenant Mapping Handler, where:
    1. In case of a static match to an externally-issued certificate, the `Tenant` header is mapped to a `tenant`.
    2. Otherwise, the `auth_id` is mapped to the `tenant`.
    3. If the tenant does not exist, an empty tenant info is returned.
-7. Hydrator passes the response to ID_Token mutator, which constructs a JWT token with scopes and tenant in the payload.
+1. Hydrator passes the response to ID_Token mutator, which constructs a JWT token with scopes and tenant in the payload.
-8. The OathKeeper proxies the request further to the Compass Gateway.
+1. The OathKeeper proxies the request further to the Compass Gateway.
-9. The request is forwarded to the Director.
+1. The request is forwarded to the Director.

 The diagram for the client certificate above outlines this case, too.